-Investment in fixed income instruments is subject to the credit risk of the issuers and the guarantors (if applicable) which may be unable or unwilling to make timely payments of principal and/or interest.
+Credit risk: Investment in fixed income instruments is subject to the credit risk of the issuers which may be unable or unwilling to make timely payments of principal and/or interest.
 In general, debt instruments that have a lower credit rating or that are unrated will be more susceptible to the credit risk of the issuers.
-In the event of a default or credit rating downgrading of the issuers or the guarantors of the fixed income instruments held by a Sub-Fund, valuation of the Sub-Fund's portfolio may become more difficult as the value of fixed income instruments may decline rapidly, the Sub-Fund's value will be adversely affected and investors may suffer a substantial loss as a result.
-A Sub-Fund may also encounter difficulties or delays in enforcing its rights against the issuers or guarantors who are incorporated outside of Hong Kong and therefore not subject to the laws of Hong Kong.
+In the event of a default or credit rating downgrading of the issuers of the fixed income instruments held by a Sub-Fund, that Sub-Fund's Net Asset Value will be adversely affected and investors may suffer a substantial loss as a result.

-Fixed income instruments are typically offered on an unsecured basis without collateral, and will rank equally with other unsecured debts of the relevant issuer.
+Fixed income instruments are offered on an unsecured basis without collateral, and will rank equally with other unsecured debts of the relevant issuer.
 As a result, if the issuer becomes bankrupt, proceeds from the liquidation of the issuer's assets will be paid to holders of fixed income instruments only after all secured claims have been satisfied in full.
-A Sub-Fund is therefore fully exposed to the credit/insolvency risk of its counterparties as an unsecured creditor.
+Each Sub-Fund holding such investments is therefore fully exposed to the credit risk of its counterparties as an unsecured creditor.